calvinmclean/goblin/README.md

     curl hello.gotest:8080
     ```

-1. Repeat the last 2 steps with different subdomains!
+1. Repeat the last 2 steps with different subdomains and/or modules!

 ## About plugins